danchoi/soywiki/README.markdown

 nesting would imply hierarchical relationships, and permitting hierarchical nesting goes against the grain of what a wiki is, which is an [undirected graph][graph].
 SoyWiki namespaces are not supposed to represent hierarchies, but domains (e.g., personal, work, project1, project2, etc.).
+You can easily represent hierarchical relationships _within_ a wiki page.
+See "Expanding a wiki page" below to see how you can use SoyWiki like an outliner program.

 [graph]:http://en.wikipedia.org/wiki/Graph_theory